-A VILLAGE WOMAN TELLS HER SECRETS
+A VILLAGE WOMAN TELLS HER STORY

 In the first documentary about the indigenous people of Misima Island, located off the mainland of Papua New Guinea, Misima explores what happens when our lives escape our control, and how we can rediscover our resilience by rejecting defeat.